alpafyonluoglu/WorkflowyEncrypter/README.md

 And that's it!
 Encrypted nodes will be readable only from web browsers that have WorkflowyEncrypter installed.
 Try to use a different device or disable the extension temporarily to see the magic!

 ## Installation
+Visit [Chrome Web Store](https://chrome.google.com/webstore/detail/workflowy-encrypter/fohbpcookddpmmhpmgoogodlanhikeib), or follow the steps below to install the extension from the source code manually.
 1. Download and extract the extension files.
 2. Visit the extensions page of your browser. ([chrome://extensions](chrome://extensions) for Google Chrome, [edge://extensions](edge://extensions) for Microsoft Edge)
 3. Enable developer mode.